sass/sass/doc-src/SASS_CHANGELOG.md

 * The subject selector operator, `!`, is deprecated and will produce a warning if used.
 The `:has()` selector should be used instead.

+* Quoted strings in lists will now be unquoted when those lists are interpolated in anything else.
+This makes it much easier to add user-defined strings to selector lists returned by `&`.
+This is unlikely to be behavior anyone's relying on and would be difficult to deprecate gracefully, so there will be no deprecation period for this change.

 ## 3.3.10 (11 July 2014)

 * Properly encode URLs in sourcemaps.